-In his book Entertaining Satan: Witchcraft and the culture of Early New England, John Putnam theorizes that the witch trials were essentially a teenage rebellion against the authority of their elderly parents, as most the accusers were teenagers and most of the accused adults.
+In his book Entertaining Satan: Witchcraft and the culture of Early New England, John Putnam explores the idea that the witch trials were essentially a teenage rebellion against the Puritan authority of the older generation, as most of the accused were adults.

-Feminist historians have interpreted the trials as just another means of the patriarchy to persecute women who acted in ways contrary to the accepted social norms of the time.
-In the Salem Witch trials, as was historically the case with many similar prosecutions in Europe, women were the primary targets of accusation – particularly women who did not prescribe to the social norms of the time.
+Meanwhile, feminist historians have interpreted the trials as just another means of the patriarchy to persecute women who acted in ways that were different from the accepted social norms of the time.
+As was historically the case with many similar prosecutions in Europe, women were the primary targets of accusation during the Salem witch trials – particularly women who did not prescribe to the social norms of the time.

-While the exact cause of the Salem Witch Trials remains contested, there were no doubt underlying social forces of sexual oppression, individual repression, and Patriarchal reinforcement were a factor in the ensuing hysteria.
+While the exact cause of the Salem witch trials remains contested, there were no doubt that the underlying social forces of sexual oppression, individual repression, and patriarchal reinforcement played a role in the ensuing hysteria.

 The Cold Weather Theory